Starting Homeschool Mid-Year

 Major on the Majors

-Of course, if he grooves on science, you could add that instead of STEM - the idea is to only include the nuts and bolts this year and let the rest fall away for a season.
+Of course, if he grooves on science, you could add that instead of STEM - the idea is only to include the nuts and bolts this year and let the rest fall away for a season.
 Skipping science and history for a few months won't ruin his education, but it might save you the stress of trying to do twice the work as his introduction to homeschooling.

-I would definitely recommend that he take the math placement test just before you order so that he begins with the most appropriate level.
+I would recommend that he take the math placement test just before you order so that he begins with the most appropriate level.
 I'd also consider planning to have him complete only half of Mosdos Literature unless he's a very fast reader.
 The book is massive and would likely be overwhelming to accomplish in less time.

 Customize the Next Grade Level